kentico-michaelb/kontent-sample-app-conference-net/README.md

 ## Migration scripts

-**Note:** migrating a copy of the sample site requires access to the [Management API] (https://docs.kontent.ai/reference/management-api-v2) available in the Trial, Business, or Enterprise plans.
+**Note:** migrating a copy of the sample site requires access to the [Management API](https://docs.kontent.ai/reference/management-api-v2) available in the Trial, Business, or Enterprise plans.
 Please check your [subscription](https://docs.kontent.ai/tutorials/manage-subscriptions-and-user-accounts/subscriptions/checking-your-usage-report) to verify your tier.

 A Migration tool for a copying this sample site to your subscription is available here: https://github.com/pokornyd/konference-migration-scripts .
 This two provides two options:

-	*A "full" copy that includes Content Types, Taxnomies, Assets, and Content Items *A "minimal" copy that includes Content Types and Taxnomies, but no Content Items or Assets
+* A "Full" copy that includes Content Types, Taxnomies, Assets, and Content Items
+* A "Minimal" copy that includes Content Types and Taxnomies, but no Content Items or Assets

 The "Full" copy is a working example containing three conferences and is meant for demonstration or as a reference.
 The "Minimal" copy acts a clean boilerplate that you can use to create your own conference site.